The Steklov Spectrum of Spherical Cylinders: Steklov Eigenfunctions and Transcendental Equations Governing the Associated Eigenvalues

 This differential equation can be rewritten as

 Hence, the spectral problem has known solutions of

 Next, considering the boundary conditions

 then \(u_z, \diff{u_z}{z}\) is either even and odd respectively, or vice-versa and so must be a multiple of \(z, \cosh, \sinh, \cos, \sin\), depending on \(\sign(\pm \alpha^2)\).
 Moreover, equating \(\sigma\) leads to the required transcendental equation for \(\alpha\).
-Lastly by \Cref{lem:seperable-eigenbasis} every eigenspace of \cref{eqn:radial_problem} has a basis of separable solutions and so the above covers all eigenvalues and multiplicities, upon choosing a basis of the spherical harmonics for each \(k \in \mathbb{N}_{0}\).
+Lastly by \zcref{lem:seperable-eigenbasis} every eigenspace of \zcref{eqn:radial_problem} has a basis of separable solutions and so the above covers all eigenvalues and multiplicities, upon choosing a basis of the spherical harmonics for each \(k \in \mathbb{N}_{0}\).
 Hence, the spectral counting function can be expressed in a structured way

 \end{proof}